cahue129/COMP_232_CI_LISP/instructions/task_2.md

 DOUBLE ::= optional +/-,
 	then some digits,
 	then a decimal point,
-	then optional some more digits
+	then optionally some more digits

 QUIT ::= "quit"
 ```